-On February 21, 2005, as amended on March 1, 2007, September 24, 2014, September 24, 2015 and September 24, 2016, the Company acquired a 100% interest in certain claims comprising the Silver Hart Property located in the Watson Lake Mining District, Yukon Territories from an individual who subsequently became a director and officer of the Company for a total of \$995,000 of which US\$270,000 remains unpaid as at September 30, 2016 (Note 8).
+On February 21, 2005, as last amended on September 24, 2017, the Company acquired a 100% interest in certain claims comprising the Silver Hart Property located in the Watson Lake Mining District, Yukon Territories from an individual who subsequently became a director and officer of the Company for a total of \$995,000 of which \$270,000 remains unpaid as at September 30, 2017 (Note 9).

 The Company was further required to issue 1,000,000 common shares by July 5, 2007.
 The Company did not issue the shares by the due date and the fair value of the shares at the time of \$300,000 was recorded as an obligation to issue shares, with a corresponding entry to exploration and evaluation assets.
-As at September 30, 2016, the Company has not yet issued these shares.
+These shares were issued by the Company during the year ended September 30, 2017.

-During the years ended September 30, 2016 and 2015, the Company fully impaired the Silver Hart property.
+The Company fully impaired the Silver Hart property in previous years.

-The Silver Hart Property is security for a loan due to a director of the Company (Note 8).
+The Silver Hart Property is security for a loan due to a director of the Company (Note 9).